The Amazing Race (American TV series): The Race

 During each leg, teams follow clues from Route Markers boxes containing clue envelopes marked in the race's red, yellow, and white colors to determine their next destination.
 Travel between destinations includes commercial and chartered airplanes, boats, trains, taxis, buses, and rented vehicles provided by the show, or the teams may simply travel by foot.
 Teams are required to pay for all expenses while traveling from a small stipend (on the order of $100) given to them at the start of each leg.
 Any money left unspent can be used in future legs of the race.
 The only exception is air travel, where teams are given a credit card to purchase economy-class fares.
 Some teams have resorted to begging to replenish their funds.

 Clues may directly identify locations, contain cryptic riddles such as "Travel to the westernmost point in continental Europe" that teams must figure out, or include physical elements, such as a country's flag, indicating their next destination.
 Clues may also describe a number of tasks that teams must complete before continuing to race.
 As such, teams are generally free and sometimes required to engage locals to help in any manner to decipher clues and complete tasks.
 Tasks are typically designed to highlight the local culture of the country they are in.
-Such tasks include: